-The CSCS practice questions we have here are broken down into sections, and then those sections are broken down into the Domains within.
+The CSCS practice questions are broken down into sections, which are broken down into the Domains within.

 When you are going through these CSCS sample questions, try to answer them on your own.

-However, you can look to the page or chapter we have as a reference point in the book to help with the answering.
+However, you can look to the page or chapter as a reference point in the book to help with the answer.

-The drop-down box will then contain the answer and the reasoning below the answer.
+The drop-down box will then contain the answer key and the reasoning below the answer.

-Once you have completed this, and even before starting, you should test your knowledge with our practice quiz containing all of these questions to see where your knowledge currently stands.
+Once you have completed this, and even before starting, you should test your knowledge with the practice quiz containing all of these questions to see where your knowledge currently stands.